davidson-consulting/vjoule/book/v1.0/src/user_guide/divider_core.md

 ## Default configuration

-Here the default configuration used by the `divider` core.
+Here an example of configuration that can be used by the `divider` core :

 ```toml
 [sensor]